Hand holding a pinless moisture meter flat against wood-look kitchen flooring near a stainless appliance and white cabinets.

 How to Interpret Moisture Readings Accurately

-Moisture detection tools produce numbers or relative values, but interpreting those results correctly is critical.
-Incorrect interpretation can lead to unnecessary repairs or overlooked damage.
+Moisture detection tools produce numbers or relative values, but those results need careful interpretation.
+Misreading them can lead to unnecessary repairs or overlooked damage.

 Understand That Materials Affect Readings